Namchee/konfigured/README.md

 ## Supported File Type

-Below are the currently supported configuration files that will be validated by Atur:
+Below are the currently supported configuration files that will be validated by Konfigured:

 - `.ini`
 - `.json`